Sergio Iacobucci Sergio Iacobucci

 Slack's team used their own product for three years before launching.
 Linear's founders built a tool because they hated Jira.
 Stripe's founders kept hitting the same wall with online payments.
 These companies nailed positioning because the founders were the buyer.

 Most B2B startups don't have this.
 A fintech selling to compliance teams is not a compliance team.
 If you're not selling to people like you, you need to earn that understanding through research.
-That's the gap that this process fills.

 One last thing